jerboa-io/logger/readme.md

 log.SetLogLevel(int)

 0 = no logging except fatal
-1 = errors and fatal
+1 = errors and fatal only
+2 = warning, errors, and fatal only
-3 = info, error, and fatal
+3 = info, warning, error, and fatal
+4 nci = info error and fatal
-5 = debug, info, error, and fatal
+5 = debug info error and fatal

 set a writer
 log.SetOutput(io.Writer)